 28-35-12.
-Petition for determination of controversy -- Contents and filing. -- (a) In all disputes between an employer and employee in regard to compensation or any other obligation established under chapters 29 -- 38 of this title, and when death has resulted from the injury and the dependents of the deceased employee entitled to compensation are, or its apportionment among them is, in dispute, any person in interest or his or her duly authorized representative may file with the administrator of the workers' compensation court a petition prescribed by the court, setting forth the names and residences of the parties, the facts relating to employment at the time of injury, the cause, extent, and character of the injury, the amount of wages, earnings, or salary received at the time of the injury, and the knowledge of the employer of notice of the occurrence of the injury, and any other facts that may be necessary and proper for the information of the court, and shall state the matter in dispute and the claims of the petitioner with reference to it; provided, that no petition shall be filed within twenty-one (21) days of the date of the injury and no petition regarding any other obligation established under chapters 29 -- 38 of this title shall be filed until twenty-one (21) days after written demand for payment upon the employer or insurer or written notice to the employer or insurer of failure to fulfill the obligation, except that any petition alleging the non-payment or late payment of weekly compensation benefits, attorneys' fees, and costs, may be filed after fourteen (14) days from the date the payment is due as set forth in sections 28-35-42, 28-35-43, and 28-35-20(c).
+Petition for determination of controversy -- Contents and filing. -- (a) In all disputes between an employer and employee in regard to compensation or any other obligation established under chapters 29 - 38 of this title, and when death has resulted from the injury and the dependents of the deceased employee entitled to compensation are, or its apportionment among them is, in dispute, any person in interest or his or her duly authorized representative may file with the administrator of the workers' compensation court a petition prescribed by the court, setting forth the names and residences of the parties, the facts relating to employment at the time of injury, the cause, extent, and character of the injury, the amount of wages, earnings, or salary received at the time of the injury, and the knowledge of the employer of notice of the occurrence of the injury, and any other facts that may be necessary and proper for the information of the court, and shall state the matter in dispute and the claims of the petitioner with reference to it; provided, that no petition shall be filed within twenty-one (21) days of the date of the injury and no petition regarding any other obligation established under chapters 29 - 38 of this title shall be filed until twenty-one (21) days after written demand for payment upon the employer or insurer or written notice to the employer or insurer of failure to fulfill the obligation, except that any petition alleging the non-payment or late payment of weekly compensation benefits, attorneys' fees, and costs, may be filed after fourteen (14) days from the date the payment is due as set forth in §§ 28-35-42, 28-35-43, and 28-35-20(c).
+All demands seeking payment of bills for medical services rendered shall include reference to a claim number or a legible copy of the agreement, order, and/or decree, as appropriate, establishing liability.
 Medical bills for services ordered paid by decree or pretrial order shall be paid within fourteen (14) days of the entry of the decree or order.
 In the event that the bills are not paid within the fourteen (14) day period, a petition may be filed to enforce said order or decree without any additional written notice to the employer or insurer.